Tooth decay conditions and syndromes.

 Baby-bottle tooth decay.

-Baby-bottle caries refers to a pattern of tooth decay that occurs in infants and preschoolers who are allowed to nurse from a bottle containing a sugary beverage, either frequently, or else for prolonged periods of time (such as while napping or sleeping), or both.
+Baby-bottle caries refers to a pattern of tooth decay that occurs in infants and preschoolers who are allowed to nurse from a bottle containing a sugary beverage, either frequently, or else for prolonged periods of time (i.e. napping, sleeping), or both.

 In most cases, this condition displays a characteristic decay pattern.